GDQuest/website/content/docs/guidelines/best-practices/godot-gdscript/_index.md

 ```

-Next define virtual methods from Godot (those starting with a leading `_`, e.g. `_ready`).
+Next, define virtual methods from Godot (the built-in methods starting with a leading `_`, e.g. `_ready`).
 Always leave 2 blanks lines between methods to visually distinguish them from other code blocks.

 ```gdscript
 func _init() -> void: